-it would be wo Working Party developers.
-Th formalised and ng amendments on the SPG rthwhile establishing a CDA between WLC and CDA he working party would be meet on a regular basis to nomentum is built behind the les.
+• Prior to preparing amendments on the SPG it would be worthwhile establishing a CDA Working Party between WLC and CDA developers.
+The working party would be formalised and meet on a regular basis to ensure that a momentum is built behind the team's objectives.
 Informal discussions have taken place and further discussion will be necessary.
 The council will consider if formalised arrangements are necessary.
 Consider if formal arrangements required.
-Walker Group 7 th November 2008 continuing to revised SPG recommended would have juquestion.
-WLC purpose of econcile the position of WLC seek contributions through when the Reporters have deletion of the policies which estified the contributions in has failed to understand the SPG or significance of bught under S75 and S69.
+Walker Group 7 th November 2008 • It is difficult to reconcile the position of WLC continuing to seek contributions through revised SPG when the Reporters have recommended deletion of the policies which would have justified the contributions in question.
+WLC has failed to understand the purpose of SPG or significance of contributions sought under S75 and S69.
 Scottish Government reporters have indicated that the council could seek to use general powers.
 Voluntary agreements under s69 do not need to satisfy the tests outlined in circular 12/1996 on planning agreements.
-Note comments. to delete any contributions to Not accepted.
+Note comments. • Given the recommendation of the Reporters to delete any policy context for seeking contributions towards professional services, WLC should delete the SPG in question since no revision can legitimise an unjustified contribution.
+Not accepted.
 Voluntary contributions can be secured via s69 agreements.
-Proceed with changes to SPG to delete reference to section 75 agreements. ways in which ways in which ways in which was targeted at our revised SPG simply provided discussions and would be happy to discuss we can assist with resources r particular proposals.
-Any produced by WLC would a framework for such dishould not set out specific equirements of contribution Welcome suggestion that further discussion takes place.
+Proceed with changes to SPG to delete reference to section 75 agreements. • Walker Group would be happy to discuss ways in which we can assist with resources targeted at our particular proposals.
+Any revised SPG produced by WLC would simply provide a framework for such discussions and should not set out specific and generic requirements of contribution levels.
+Welcome suggestion that further discussion takes place.
 Arrange meeting.